BaronSamediOfficial/Linux/LinuxCheatsheet.md

 history -w      # appends the latest commands to the .bash_history file history -c      # clears your history but not the .bash_history file.
-That will need deleting separately !164            # repeats command 164 from your history
+That will need deleting separately !164            # repeats command 164 from your history !!              # repeats the last command that was executed during our terminal session
 ```